Supervisor

 - support foster carers with regular check-ins, arrange veterinary appointments, and provide access to behaviour or training support when needed,

-- deliver training to foster carers with input from the Learning and Development and Welfare teams, either one-to-one or through organised group sessions,
+- deliver training to foster carers, either one-to-one or through organised group sessions,

 - promote dogs in foster or Home Stay settings by preparing profiles, contacting potential adopters, organising matching meetings, and completing all adoption paperwork.